Fabian-Umeh/world_suicide_rate/README.md

 ## [ICA-B1652341.html](./ICA-B1652341.html)
 ### Summary
-This HTML file appears to be a report or detailed analysis document that complements the data in the JSON file.
+This HTML file contains the web rendered visuals that complements the data in the JSON file.

 #### Highlights
 - **Report**: HTML-based report likely containing visualizations and textual explanations.